sampotts/plyr/controls.md

 You need to add several placeholders to your html template that are replaced when rendering:

 - `{id}` - the dynamically generated ID for the player (for form controls)
-- `{aria-label}` - the play button label for screen readers
-- `{seek-time}` - the seek time specified in options for fast forward and rewind
+- `{seektime}` - the seek time specified in options for fast forward and rewind

 Currently all buttons and inputs need to be present for Plyr to work but later we'll make it more dynamic so if you omit a button or input, it'll still work.